Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

+and exponentiation with base $\upomega$ by $\upomega^a \defeq \tom a \tz$.
+These definitions are standard.
+Novel is our proof of correctness in the sense of \cref{def:have-addition,def:have-multiplication,def:have-exponentation}, which we achieve by defining the inverse operations of subtraction and division.

+Arithmetic on $\brouwer$ is defined by recursion on the second argument, following the clauses of the specifications in \cref{def:have-addition,def:have-multiplication,def:have-exponentation}.
+Since the constructor $\blimit$ only accepts an increasing sequence, it is necessary to prove mutually with the definition that the operations are monotone and preserve increasing sequences.
+However, the case $c = 0$ needs to be treated separately since neither pointwise multiplication nor exponentiation with $0$ preserves increasingness.
+This makes it crucial to use classification (\cref{thm:classification}) and, in particular, that it is decidable whether $c : \brouwer$ is zero.

-For $\cnf$, we have a construction of exponentiation for an arbitrary base, that we conjecture extends these results.
-For $\bookord$, we expect that exponentation cannot be defined constructively: the ``obvious'' definition via function spaces gives a wellfounded order assuming the law of excluded middle~\cite{holland2005lexicographic}, and it seems unlikely to us that it can be avoided.
+Addition on $\bookord$ is given by disjoint union $A \dissum B$ (with $\inl(a) \prec_{A \dissum B} \inr(b)$), and multiplication by Cartesian product $A \times B$ with the reverse lexicographical order.
+We expect that exponentation cannot be defined constructively: the ``obvious'' definition via function spaces gives a wellfounded order assuming the law of excluded middle~\cite{holland2005lexicographic}, but it seems unlikely that it can be avoided.